200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 ### Allocating memory

-Having successfully 'imported' the necessary functions (and storing their pointers into far_procs struct), we proceed to allocate memory for our payload shellcode within the target process.
-This is done using VirtualAlloc, with the allocated memory granted RW permissions.
+Having successfully "imported" the necessary functions (and storing their pointers into `far_procs` struct), we proceed to allocate memory for our payload shellcode within the target process.
+This is done using `VirtualAlloc`, with the allocated memory granted read-write permissions.

-The payload’s NT Headers contain an ImageBase field, indicating the preferred loading address (in which case the imports wouldn't have to be resolved in the later steps).
-Initially, we can attempt to allocate memory at this address, but if unsuccessfull, we can pass NULL as the lpAddress parameter to allow VirtualAlloc to pick an appropriate location.
+The payload’s NT headers contain an `ImageBase` field, indicating the preferred loading address (in which case the imports wouldn't have to be resolved in the later steps).
+Initially, we can attempt to allocate memory at this address, but if unsuccessfull we can pass null as the `lpAddress` parameter to allow `VirtualAlloc` to pick an appropriate memory location on its own.
 In the end the specific memory address isn't critical, as the loader will handle any necessary relocations later in the execution process.

 The allocation step itself is really simple and only requires the payload size: